 “Oh, but the worst ones were the middle classes,” my friend Tom told me ten years later.
 Tom and I have been friends since school; I got him a job in another Gameplayer branch shortly after I started.
 “If you didn’t want to buy a scratched DVD off a working-class guy, he’d just call you a dickhead and leave,” he said.
 “But the middle-class ones would pick a fight and hang around for hours, saying ‘I know my rights.
 Let me speak to your manager.’”

-I recalled a woman who came into the shop with her teenage son to buy a pre-owned Xbox.
+I recalled that the middle-class customers always looked sort of lost, like they’d stumbled into the service tunnels of a theme park.
+I recalled a woman who arrived with her teenage son to buy a pre-owned Xbox.
 He picked out a few games and she interrogated me at length about each one.
 Was it violent?
 Did it have sex, or swearing?
 The kid disappointedly returned Gears of War and Call of Duty to the shelves.
 Finally they agreed on some bloodless entertainment, bought the console and left.

-“I thought I was clear that I didn’t want my son exposed to inappropriate material,” said the woman.
-She slapped a paper slipcase onto the counter.
+The woman returned a couple of hours later.
+“I think I made it quite clear that I didn’t want my son exposed to inappropriate material,” she said.
+She placed a paper slipcase onto the counter.
 “I’d like to speak to your manager at once, please.”

 I examined the slipcase.
-It contained a demo disc packaged with the Xbox console.
+It contained a demo disc packaged with the Xbox.
 One of the games previewed was Conker’s Bad Fur Day, a game about a foul-mouthed cartoon squirrel who battles giant turds.
-I wondered if the woman had actually met any thirteen-year-old boys.

 Gameplayer changed my brain.
 It drew a line down the centre of the universe: the space behind the counter, and everything else.